anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 ## 3.0.
 Create a User Managed Service Account (UMSA) & grant it requisite permissions

-The User Managed Service Account (UMSA) is to avoid using default Google Managed Service Accounts where supported for tighter security and control.
+The User Managed Service Account (UMSA) is to avoid using default Google Managed Service Accounts where supported for tighter security and control.<br>
+Paste these and run in cloud shell-

 ### 3.a.
 Create UMSA
 ```